 Historically, the remote model has worked well for young startups, but we’re seeing more and more large companies successfully running distributed workforces.

-We spoke to just under 2,000 companies, both remote and co-located, to learn more about how quickly they grew.
-Across three revenue bands and all different kinds of ARPU, the data was clear—remote companies grow slower than co-located ones.
+We gathered data on just under 2,000 companies, both remote and co-located, to learn more about how quickly they grew.
+Across three revenue bands and all different kinds of ARPU, the data was clear—remote companies had a slower growth rate than co-located ones.

 Basically, the smaller the company, the slower its growth.
 You’re trading the speed of growth for more flexibility, a larger talent pool, and, when you’re not careful, more difficult communication.